-my name is mati and i’m a disabled autistic student and teacher of jewish tradition(s) and texts based in the principals of neurodiversity & disability justice
+my name is mati (he/they) and i’m a disabled autistic student and teacher of jewish tradition(s) and texts based in the principals of the neurodiversity paradigm & disability justice

-As a multi-disabled autistic and ADHD person with POTS and dyspraxia, I deeply understand the challenges faced by my fellow neurodivergent and disabled humans.
-My life's work is rooted in fighting ableism and amplifying the voices of those who have been silenced by others who do not have the lived experience of our reality.
+As a multi-disabled autistic and ADHD person with POTS, dyspraxia, and dyscalculia, I deeply understand the many challenges faced by my fellow neurodivergent and disabled humans in our society.
+My life's work is firmly rooted in the ongoing struggle against ableism and in the important effort to amplify the voices of those who have been unjustly silenced by those who do not possess the lived experience of our reality.

-I lead support groups, educational seminars and trainings, provide peer support and spiritual direction to autistic people, both Jewish and non-Jewish, and teach disability and neurodivergent Torah worldwide.
+I facilitate support groups, educational seminars, and trainings, as well as provide peer support, coaching, and spiritual direction to autistic and other disabled people, both Jewish and non-Jewish, and teach disability and neurodivergent Torah worldwide.

-I’m studying for rabbinic ordination at the École Rabbinique de Paris and am pursuing my doctorate on the treatment of neurodivergence and madness in Jewish texts.
-I’m also a fellow in the Pedagogy Chaburah at SVARA and studying in the Classic Talmud Program of Yashrut.
+I’m studying for my rabbinic ordination at the École Rabbinique de Paris and am pursuing my doctorate on the treatment of neurodivergence, disability, and madness in rabbinic literature.
+I’m also a fellow in the Pedagogy Chaburah at SVARA and Beloved’s Dahlia Blossom in addition to studying in Yashrut’s Classic Talmud Program.

 I’m the co-founder and spiritual director of La Shul, an intentionally egalitarian, queer, disabled, neuro-affirming, neo-hasidic, diasporist spiritual Jewish community in France.
 We put a big emphasis onto ecstatic prayer, self-actualization, serious learning, and social justice in action as a means of connecting with the Divine.